Every solid financial plan depends on one key component: having the necessary funds to meet one’s objectives.

 Fluctuations in the financial markets may also necessitate a reassessment of your portfolio.
 For example, if you begin an investment program with 75 percent of your money in stocks, 20 percent in bonds, and 5 percent in money market funds, several years of strong bond market performance (as was the case from 2000 to 2003) could quickly shift your allocations.
 The resulting, unplanned overexposure—or in negative conditions, underexposure—to an asset class may not be in keeping with your risk tolerance, investment goals, and time horizon.

 Strategic allocation refers to the development of a portfolio that reflects a client’s long-term investment risk-and-return profile.
 Although we recognize that a client’s financial circumstances may require us to shift the allocation from time to time, the intent of this approach is for the allocation to remain stable for at least five years.
 And, we would expect to rebalance the portfolio periodically to maintain the determined distribution.

 Tactical allocation refers to the active management of a portfolio, where we might change the asset allocation at frequent intervals in hopes of enhancing returns.

-It’s important to note that strategic and tactical asset allocation are not opposing mechanisms.
+Strategic and tactical asset allocations are not opposing mechanisms.
 Rather, they are tools that can operate in tandem.

 Emotions of Investing